fedoranimus/todoist-api/source/includes/_introduction.md

 The [source code](https://github.com/Doist/todoist-api) of this API documentation is also available.

+In order to keep track of any changes we do to our API documentation, we recommend you to subscribe to the [Todoist API page on API Changelog](https://www.apichangelog.com/api/todoist).

+<p><script type="text/javascript" src="//www.apichangelog.com/static/widget/follow.js" api="todoist"></script></p>

 ## Libraries

 At the moment there are language bindings for Python, but we are planning on creating client libraries for other languages and platforms in the future.